jezu1/AirPollution_prediction/README.md

 ## Objective

-The objective of this project is to develop and implement a series of predictive models using machine learning techniques, with a focus on forecasting the concentration of Nitrogen Dioxide (NO2) in the surrounding area of the Eiffel Tower using statistical models:
+The objective of this project is to develop and implement a series of predictive models using machine learning techniques, with a focus on forecasting the concentration of Nitrogen Dioxide (NO2) in the surrounding area of the Eiffel Tower using the models:
 - ARIMA
 - Prophet
 - RNN